krainboltgreene/authn/README.md

   has_authentication
   has_password_recovery mailer: PasswordRecoveryMailer
-  has_activation mailer: ActivationMailer, on_create: false
+  has_activation mailer: "ActivationMailer", on_create: false
   has_login_protection maximum: 3, redirect: { controller: :accounts, action: :maximum_login_failure }
   has_secure_password